KrumpetPirate/AAXtoMP3/README.md

 ### FLAC Encoding
 * Can be done by using the **-f** or **--flac** command line switches
 * FLAC is an open format with royalty-free licensing

+### M4A and M4B Containers ###
+* These containers were created by Apple Inc. They were meant to be the successor to mp3.
+* M4A is a container that is meant to hold music and is typically of a higher bitrate.
+* M4B is a container that is meant to hold audiobooks and is typically has bitrates of 64k and 32k.
+* Both formats are chaptered
+* Both support coverart internall

 ### Defaults
 * Specifying the AUTHCODE.